Poor Riving Knife Design (large)

 I always treat guards as reminders not to put hands passed them, not to prevent an accident from happening.

-I have learnt from a working environment that it does not matter how good a guard system you fit, some silly person will always find a way of circumventing it.
+I have learnt from a working environment that it does not matter how good a guard system you fit, some idiot will always find a way of circumventing it.
 Despite the impression I may have given some on this forum, I try hard not to be one of those idiots and place reminders in my way whenever I can.

 Stewart, here's one of my sleds: